run-x/opta/config/registry/aws/modules/aws-s3.md

 Then Opta would upload 4 files to your S3 bucket, with the S3 keys being `hello2.html`, `hello2.txt`, `hello3.txt` and
 `subdir/hello3.html`.

 Opta will also catch any changes to the files on the next `opta apply` and will push updates as needed.
+Opta supports extensive MIME parsing, so it also makes sure to set the content type correctly.

 ### Linking